mckinsey/vizro/vizro-core/docs/pages/user_guides/assets.md

     [CardCSS]: ../../assets/user_guides/assets/css_change_card.png

-???+ note

 CSS properties will be applied with the last served file taking precedence.
-    Files are served in alphanumerical order.

-    **Order of CSS being served to app**
+The order of serving is:

 1. Dash built-in stylesheets
 2. Vizro built-in stylesheets
 3. User assets folder stylesheets

+Within each of these categories, individual files are served in alphanumerical order.

 ## Changing the `assets` folder path
 If you do not want to place your `assets` folder in the root directory of your app, you can